-Do you know that muscle ‘knots’ in the longissimus thoracis muscle can cause pain in the ribs, low back, hips, and buttocks?
+Do you know that muscle ‘knots’ or other dysfunction in the longissimus thoracis muscle can cause pain in the ribs, low back, hips, and buttocks?
 This pain can also make incredibly difficult to stand from a sitting position.

 If you are interest in treating back pain caused by trigger points I recommend you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 He also provides stretching and strengthening exercises for each muscle.
 If you suffer with unresolved back, hip, buttock and leg pain I highly recommend this book.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 Relieving trigger points have helped many people resolve their pain issues.
 This book is a must have for anyone interested in finding the cause and treating muscle pain.